LamininSolutions/mfsql-connector/source/procedures/spMFUpdateExplorerFileToMFiles.rst

 - The object must pre-exist in the class table.
 The class table metadata will be applied to object when adding the file.
 This procedure will add a new object from the class table, or update an existing object in M-Files using the class table metadata.
 - The source file will optionally be deleted from the source folder.

+The procedure will not automatically change a multifile document to a single file document.
+To set an object to a single file object the column 'Single_File' can be set to 1 after the file has been added.

 Warnings
 ========